 This is a secure socket tunneling protocol.
 The protocol is part of the Windows operating system.
 Encryption is provided by the SSL protocol, and authentication is provided by three protocols at once: SSL, PPP and SSTP.

-A new and so far uncommon protocol.
-It has simple code, so it is easier to detect and fix vulnerabilities.
-The developers offer it as a replacement for IPsec and OpenVPN protocols.
+A new and so far uncommon protocol, Wireguard VPN providers have gained attention for their straightforward code, making it easier to detect and fix vulnerabilities.
+The developers propose Wireguard as a potential replacement for IPsec and OpenVPN protocols.

 Encrypt data in a VPN